 Woods Cross is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woods Cross is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Woods Cross who work in office and administrative support (16.33%), sales jobs (12.87%), and management occupations (8.53%).
+There are especially a lot of people living in Woods Cross who work in office and administrative support (19.03%), management occupations (10.98%), and sales jobs (7.87%).

 Also of interest is that Woods Cross has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Woods Cross in 2010 was $23,793, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
-This equates to an annual income of $95,172 for a family of four.
+The per capita income in Woods Cross in 2018 was $26,695, which is middle income relative to Utah and the nation.
+This equates to an annual income of $106,780 for a family of four.
 However, Woods Cross contains both very wealthy and poor people as well.

 The most common language spoken in Woods Cross is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.